mitchemmc/VRContentExamples/README.md

 # VRContentExamples
 Unreal Engine 4 community VR content examples

-The VR Content Examples is a project attempting to show the community how to accomplish commnon functionality in Unreal Engine for VR
+The VR Content Examples is a project attempting to show the community how to accomplish common functionality in Unreal Engine for VR

 [Video demonstration 1/2](https://youtu.be/YYH2qjzpZGo)